 - Duration: 1 hour 47 minutes

 - Equipment: Airbus A319

-This was another relatively short (scheduled 1 hour, 20 minutes) non-Schengen to Schengen connection, and I was a little nervous about it.
+This was a relatively short (scheduled 1 hour, 20 minutes) non-Schengen to Schengen connection.
+Prior experiences at Heathrow and Paris made me nervous about the process.
 Prague makes it easy, though.
 There is a little bit of a walk between the terminals, a little less than 10 minutes, but passport control and security check were a breeze, with plenty of officers to handle the few passengers passing through.
 We still had well over an hour before our connection, giving us a little bit of lounge time.
 I’ll have a review of the Menzies Aviation Lounge in next week’s post.